What was your first French experience?

 What do you love about the French lifestyle?

-What are your favourite places to visit in France?
+What are your favourite places to visit, local or beyond in France?

 Are there any food and drink specialities you particularly enjoy?